Shalom90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script which counts the number of directories and sub-directories in the current directory.
-The current and parent directories should not be taken into account while the hidden directories should be counted.
+a script which displays the 10 newest files in the current directory with the following requirements; One file per line and sorted from the newest to the oldest.